Is Chase No Longer Enforcing The 5/24 Rule?

 Probably the single most well known such policy is the Chase 5/24 rule, whereby Chase typically won’t approve you for a card if you’ve opened five or more new card accounts in the past 24 months (there are some exclusions, so read my guide to the Chase 5/24 rule if you’re not familiar with it).

-Chase has for the most part been pretty strict about this in recent years, to the point that there’s no point in applying for a Chase card if you’re over that limit, since you’re not likely to get an exception… until recently.
+For several years, Chase was for the most part pretty strict about this, to the point that there was no point in applying for a Chase card if you were over the limit.
+However, that seemed to change earlier this year.

-The moment the Chase Sapphire Preferred® Card (review) has a welcome bonus of 60,000 Ultimate Rewards points upon completing minimum spending.
-There are quite a few data points online of people being approved for the card despite being over the 5/24 limit (and these aren’t people who are confused about what the limit is).
+There are quite a few data points online of people being approved for popular Chase cards despite being over the 5/24 limit (and these aren’t people who are confused about what the limit is).
+These data points are for cards like the Chase Sapphire Preferred® Card (review), Chase Sapphire Reserve® (review), Ink Business Preferred® Credit Card (review), Ink Business Cash® Credit Card (review), and Ink Business Unlimited® Credit Card (review).

 Transfer Chase points to World of Hyatt